t0beers/ndlcom/README.md

 Comes with a cmake-based buildsystem and pkg-config files.
 Provides a simple Makefile acting as a cmake-wrapper, just call `make` and it will probably do the right thing.
 To generate doxygen-documentation call `make doc`, to install all files into the default-directory `~/DFKI.install` do `make install`.

-- `src` Contains all source files of the library
+- [src](src) Contains all source files of the library
-- `test` Limited programs used for testing and benchmarking, called using `make test`
+- [test](test) Limited programs used for testing and benchmarking
-- `include/ndlcom` Contains all external headers used in the library.
+- [include/ndlcom](include/ndlcom) Contains all external headers used in the library.
-- `doc` Some documentation, with `doc/tex` containing the tikz-sources for graphics
+- [doc](doc) Some documentation, with [doc/tex](doc/tex) containing the tikz-sources for graphics
-- `scripts` Some tooling and testing scripts which fit nowhere else
+- [scripts](scripts) Some tooling and testing scripts which fit nowhere else
-- `tools` Contains useful ready-made tools for actual usage, some are used in the folder `scripts`
+- [tools](tools) Contains useful ready-made tools for actual usage
-- `build/...` The default target directory used during the build process, temporary content
+- `build/...` The default target directory used during the build process
-- `DFKI.install` The default installation directory, set by the provided wrapper [Makefile](Makefile)

 ## Usage